prasanna7401/prasanna7401/README.md

 I am a Cloud Security Engineer and a student at [SFU](https://www.sfu.ca/), where I am pursuing a Masters in Cybersecurity.
+I automate infrastructure deployments and management using CI/CD pipelines.

 :speech_balloon: Connect with me on [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/prasanna7401/)